Snapmaker/Luban/README.md

 Snapmaker Luban
 ===============
 Snapmaker Luban is an easy-to-use 3-in-1 software tailor-made for Snapmaker machines.
+You can customize the printer settings and control the machine using the command panel in Luban anytime with ease.
-Through it you can connect to and control the machine, it also provides G-code generation for 3D models, laser engraving / cutting, and CNC milling.
+The software also provides G-code generation support for 3D models, laser engraving / cutting, and CNC milling.

-Our goal is to provide a more general multi-functional 3D software, remains ease of use as well as highly customizable.
+Our goal is to provide a multi-functional 3D software, while making it as accessible and customizable as possible for new users / beginners.

-TODO: add a screen shot of software here.
+The software is inspired by [cncjs](https://github.com/cncjs/cncjs) by cheton, we also use [CuraEngine](https://github.com/Ultimaker/CuraEngine) for 3D slicing.

 ## Features